nehal7125/pm2_testing-file/README.md

    - **`DEPLOY_PATH`**: The path on your server where the code should be deployed
      - Example: `/var/www/myapp` or `/home/ubuntu/myapp`

+**Note**: The repository URL is automatically detected from GitHub Actions context, so you don't need to configure it manually!

 ### 2. SSH Key Setup

 If you don't have an SSH key pair yet: